LeiSureLyYrsc/LeiSureLyYrsc/README-English.md

 ### A freshman student from China🇨🇳 and a huge Yuzusoft fan (∠・ω< )⌒★

-> ⚠️ This content was translated by AI.
-If anything seems unclear, please refer to the [Chinese version](./README.md)!

 Favorite characters:

 - Murasame-chan from "Senren＊Banka" ✨ (my precious angel ✨)